Garnet-Yeates/GarnsMod/README.md

 ### Nested Rules
 Rule-Nesting is a capability that some `IItemDropRule` implementations have in tModLoader.
 Any `IItemDropRule` in the codebase that implements `INestedItemDropRule` is a rule that is able to execute other rules.
 Examples of `INestedItemDropRule` include (but are not limited to) `DropBasedOnExpertMode`, `OneFromRulesRule`, `SequentialRulesRule`.
 A rule that is able to be executed by another rule is considered to be nested inside said rule.
-We refer to these as 'nested child' and we refer to their parent as the 'nested parent'
+We refer to these as 'nested child' and we refer to their parent as the 'nested parent'.

 ### Diagram For Reference
 Below here is a diagram for Plantera's `NPCLoot` tree.
 This diagram is based on this vanilla tModLoader code: